The 7 Best Covers of ‘Are You Lonesome Tonight?’

 6.

-Blue Barron and His Orchestra’s orchestral arrangement provides a lush backdrop to the heartfelt sentiments expressed in this timeless ballad.
+Blue Barron and His Orchestra’s orchestral arrangement provides a lush backdrop to the heartfelt sentiments expressed in the tune.

 7.